 SEC.
 1542.
 [7 U.S.C.
-5622 note] PROMOTION OF AGRICULTURAL EX-PORTS TO EMERGING MARKETS.
+5622 note] PROMOTION OF AGRICULTURAL EXPORTS TO EMERGING MARKETS.

-(a) FUNDING.-The Commodity Credit Corporation shall make available for fiscal years 1996 through 2018 not less than \$1,000,000,000 of direct credits or export credit guarantees for exports to emerging markets under section 201 or 202 of the Agricultural Trade Act of 1978 (7 U.S.C.
+(a) FUNDING.-The Commodity Credit Corporation shall make available for fiscal years 1996 through 2023 not less than \$1,000,000,000 of direct credits or export credit guarantees for exports to emerging markets under section 201 or 202 of the Agricultural Trade Act of 1978 (7 U.S.C.
 5621 and 5622), in addition to the amounts acquired or authorized under section 211 of the Act (7 U.S.C.
 5641) for the program.

-(b) FACILITIES AND SERVICES.
+(b) Facilities and Services.

-(1) IN GENERAL.-A portion of such export credit guarantees shall be made available forin emerging markets by United States persons to improve handling, marketing, processing, storage, or distribution of imported agricultural commodities and products thereof if the Secretary of Agriculture determines that such guarantees will primarily promote the export of United States agricultural commodities (as de-fined in section 102(7) of the Agricultural Trade Act of 1978).
-(2) PRIORITY.-The Commodity Credit Corporation shall give priority under this subsection to-
+(1) In General.-A portion of such export credit guarantees shall be made available for-

+(A) the establishment or improvement of facilities, or (B) the provision of services or United States products goods, in emerging markets by United States persons to improve handling, marketing, processing, storage, or distribution of imported agricultural commodities and products thereof if the Secretary of Agriculture determines that such guarantees will primarily promote the export of United States agricultural commodities (as defined in section 102(7) of the Agricultural Trade Act of 1978).

+(2) PRIORITY.-The Commodity Credit Corporation shall

+give priority under this subsection to-